-These little dogs adapt well to homes where there are older children and teenagers.
+These little dogs adapt well to homes with older children and teenagers.

-Although they adapt well to living in apartments due to their small size and domestic character, they love to walk outdoors.
-Being a delicate breed, especially when they are puppies, they require extra care.
+Although they adapt well to living in apartments, they love to walk outdoors.

 The long, silky coat of the Maltese requires gentle daily brushing and combing to avoid mats and tangles.

-Check the dog ears weekly and remove the excess hair, wax or, debris.
+- Check the dog ears weekly and remove the excess hair, wax, and debris.

-The Maltese only requires occasional exercise to stay healthy and happy.
-Daily walks with their owner in their fenced yard, or even indoors, will generally be enough to keep them in shape.
+The Maltese only require occasional exercise to stay healthy and happy.
+Daily walks with their owner in their fenced yard or indoors will generally be enough to keep them in shape.

 - Greeks built tombs for their Maltese.